 Most of the non-engineering folks I met at GoCardless I met during during incidents.
 Those relationships were really valuable: they gave me a mental map of the rest of the company, and meant that I had a friendly face I could talk to when I needed advice.
 And as I became more senior, that network became more important as I was responsible for larger and larger projects.

-When things go really wrong, people from all over the organisation get pulled in to help fix it.
+When things go really wrong, people from all over the organization get pulled in to help fix it.
 But they’re not just any people.
 They’re the people with the most context, the most experience, whom everyone trusts to fix the problem.
 The people with the technical know-how to enter unknown territory.

 Getting to spend time with these folks is rare; they’re likely to be some of the busiest people in the company.
 Incidents provide a unique opportunity to learn from them, and to see first-hand how they approach a challenging problem.